w3c/wai-tutorials/source/index.html.erb.md

 ## Relationship to WCAG 2.0

-These tutorials provide holistic guidance on how to implement best-practice solutions that meet WCAG 2.0 in different situations and with different technologies.
-They do not cover all situations, technologies, success criteria, and conformance requirements.
-For comprehensive coverage of the requirements, see the normative  [WCAG 2.0 standard](http://www.w3.org/TR/WCAG20/) and its supporting materials, such as [How to Meet WCAG 2.0: A customizable quick reference](http://www.w3.org/WAI/WCAG20/quickref/).
+These tutorials provide best-practice guidance on implementing accessibility in different situations.
+They combine WCAG 2.0 success criteria and techniques from different conformance levels.
+Each tutorial page lists the specific success criteria and techniques used on that page.
+A more comprehensive coverage of the normative  [WCAG 2.0 standard](http://www.w3.org/TR/WCAG20/) and its supporting materials is provided in **[How to Meet WCAG 2.0: A customizable quick reference](http://www.w3.org/WAI/WCAG20/quickref/)**.

 ## Additional Resources